-In addition, Lakewood University is programmatically accredited.
-Our pharmacy program has been granted candidacy status accreditation by the American Society of Health-System Pharmacists (ASHP).
-This means that it is nationally recognized as a high-quality training program that prepares technicians to work in Walgreen's pharmacies.
+Lakewood's pharmacy technician program has been granted candidacy status accreditation by the American Society of Health-System Pharmacists (ASHP).
+This means that it is nationally recognized as a high-quality training program that prepares technicians to work in pharmacies.